szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component makes the following changes:

-- All creatures of the shadow race will have at least a 30% physical damage resistance
+- All creatures of the shadow race will have at least a 30% physical damage resistance.
+Skips my Shadow summon in my shadowdancer overhaul, as they are handled in a very particular way.
 - And a +2 bonus to their Armor Class, whatever that is
 - Strength sapping from shadows, spirit trolls, spider wraiths and the like always lasts for 8 hours, making it more than an inconvenience.
 It's a real problem now if you get hit too often.